 Half a bottle of armagnac and a pouch of pipe tobacco later, he resigned himself to it.
 A first rate education, relative wealth, and considerable prestige within his profession were of no consequence to one who was, really, a beast of the field trapped in the world of men.

 Two and a half years later, he climbed off his Czech girlfriend and staggered downstairs to the postbox at his flat in Berlin’s Kreuzberg neighborhood.
 There he found the first royalty check from his first novel, published after a protracted bidding war by the esteemed firm of Ferret, Stoat and Giraffe.

-This entry is part of Jack Rusher’s journal, originally published January 12th, 2012, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 12th, 2012, in New York.